 5. The training has become much more in-depth.

-On one hand, technology allows mechanics to make repairs and diagnostics that were once not even possible to make.
+On one hand, technology allows technicians to make repairs and diagnostics that were once not even possible to make.
 On the other hand, technology on the equipment itself has, in many ways, slowed down the repair process on the units.

 But overall, the advancement of technology has made trucks more fuel efficient, driver-friendly and safe.